 - Carnivalista sells fishnets, gems, glitter, lashes, shoes, and bags to accessorize your carnival and fete outfits.
-(Use CODE: AWM2022 for 10% off your order)
+(Use CODE: AWM2023 for 10% off your order)

 - Carnival Kicks sells comfortable, budget-friendly carnival shoes and carnival boots.
 My favorite is their Sasha Wedge Boots!
 I have about five pair!
 Use CODE: AWM for 10% off your order.

 Check out my Amazon idea lists (click the hyperlinks below):

 Below are some general tips to mentally prepare you for the Miami Carnival experience, including, travel, fetes, and accommodations.